mirshoddev99/mirshoddev99/README.md

 - Experience in Front-end development using HTML, CSS, and JavaScript 💻🖥️
 - Knowledge of database management using MySQL and PostgreSQL 🗄️
 - Familiarity with data structures and algorithms 📊
-- Experience working with JSON, API, and Web Scraping 🔍🌐
+- Experience working with JSON, API, Socket Programming and Web Scraping 🔍🌐
 - Familiarity with C programming 💻
 - Experience with Unit Testing 🧪